lemeumer/FAKE-NEWS-DETECTOR-/README.md

 - Lightweight design for local training

 📁 Project Structure
-- cleaned_preprocessed_news.csv # Preprocessed dataset
+- preprocessing.py #for text preprocessing
 - vectorize.py # Vectorizer training and saving
 - main.py # Model training and evaluation
 - test_dataset.py #for testing the model on dataset